gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Exit......
 HL=Start of text, Flag C if CTRL-STOP termination Modifies..
 AF, BC, DE, HL, EI

-Standard routine used by the "INPUT" statement handler to collect a logical line of text from the console.
-The characters "? " are displayed via the OUTDO standard routine and control drops into the INLIN standard routine.
+Standard routine used by the "`INPUT`" statement handler to collect a logical line of text from the console.
+The characters "`? `" are displayed via the [OUTDO](#outdo) standard routine and control drops into the [INLIN](#inlin) standard routine.

 <a name="inlin"></a>